 Unfortunately, in many instances, individuals suffering from depression will attempt to treat their mental health symptoms using substances, such as:

 This is also known as self-medicating.
 Self-medication, however, always results in additional adverse symptoms and health problems that stem from drug use.
 The most significant risk that people face when they self-medicate, however, is the high likelihood of dependency and addiction.
 Since drugs and alcohol will not treat the underlying mental health condition, sufferers are left using increasing amounts of drugs and alcohol for longer periods of time with no improvements to their mental health.
 They will only have only prolonged suffering and more symptoms to battle.

 However, before any mental health issues can be treated, including depression, patients must first deal with their drug use problems.
 Failure to do so will prevent your medical teams from isolating the symptoms of your mental health problems.
 This prevents an accurate diagnosis, delaying your treatment and preventing you from receiving the treatment you need.
 Not only will substance use disguise your symptoms, but it will also undermine any mental health treatment you do receive, leaving both conditions untreated.

 Signs of Depression

 Signs of depression differ from the natural sadness all of us experience at some point in our lives.
 The symptoms of mental health problems may be most readily apparent to your friends and loved ones, those who know you best.
 Unlike sadness, which has an incipient cause such as the death of a loved one or a job loss, symptoms of depression frequently do not have an obvious or specific origin.
-To qualify as depression, these symptoms must last for two weeks or more and must not be associated with other causes.
+In order for the condition to qualify as depression, these symptoms must last for two weeks or more and must not be associated with other causes.